Schuch666/eva3dm/paper.md

 - Quality Assurance of the observation data: check for values outside the valid range, check if the data is available for the time-period and region of the simulation and note any singular event.

-**2. Pre-processing of model output**: Extraction of model outputs, unit conversion and calculation of secondary variables.

-**3. Model Evaluation**: The evaluation involves pairing observations with model results and calculating the statistical and/or categorical indices.

-**4. Visualization**: Visualization of model results and statistical results.

-To support these steps, following functions are available:

-### Pre-processing of observations:

 The functions `rh2q` and `q2rh` convert humidity units and the functions `mda8`, `ma8h`, `hourly`, and `daily` can be used to calculate average of time-series.
 The format used to evaluate time-series is a data.frame, the first column must contain time (in POSIXlt) and one additional column for each different location, satellite data can be read using the function `rast` from R-package terra.

-### Pre-processing of model outputs:
+### 2. Pre-processing of model outputs

+Extraction of model outputs, unit conversion and calculation of secondary variable.

 The function `extract_serie` extract and save time-series from model outputs using a data.frame with name (row names) and latitude (column lat) and longitude (column lon), while the functions `extract_mean` and `extract_max_8h` extract the average or the daily maximum of 8-hour moving average and save in a new NetCDF file;